Donnto/alx-low_level_programming/0x10-variadic_functions/README.md

 °2.
 One woman's constant is another woman's variable

-2-print_strings.c:

-C function that prints strings, followed by a new line.
+2-print_strings.c:C function that prints strings, followed by a new line.

 •The parameter separator is the string to be printed between the strings.